cseoighe/StopEvol/Figures/README.md

 ```

-Fig. S11.
-Estimated probability of complete sequence conservation (and 95% confidence interval) as a function of (a) dN between human and mouse, (b) dS between human
+**Fig. S11:** Estimated probability of complete sequence conservation (and 95% confidence interval) as a function of (a) dN between human and mouse, (b) dS between human
 and mouse, (c) dN between human and macaque and (d) dS between human and macaque.
 In all cases the x-axis is truncated to 1, as most of the divergence values are lower
 than this.
 The number of taxa for which the stop codon was positionally homologous with the end of the alignment was included as a covariate in the model.